-Vera Bradley, Inc. is a newly-formed Indiana corporation that has not, to date, conducted any activities other than those incident to our formation and the preparation of this prospectus.
+Vera Bradley, Inc. is a newly-formed Indiana corporation that has not, prior to the completion of the reorganization transaction, conducted any activities other than those incident to our formation and the preparation of this prospectus.
 We were formed solely for the purpose of reorganizing the corporate structure of Vera Bradley Designs, Inc.

-Prior to the effectiveness of the registration statement of which this prospectus is a part, the shareholders of Vera Bradley Designs, Inc. will contribute all of their shares of Class A Voting Common Stock and Class B Non-Voting Common Stock of Vera Bradley Designs, Inc. to us in return for shares of our Class A Voting Common Stock and Class B Non-Voting Common Stock, respectively, on a one-for-one basis.
-As a result, Vera Bradley Designs, Inc. will become our wholly-owned subsidiary.
+On October 3, 2010, the shareholders of Vera Bradley Designs, Inc. contributed all of their shares of Class A Voting Common Stock and Class B Non-Voting Common Stock of Vera Bradley Designs, Inc. to us in return for shares of our Class A Voting Common Stock and Class B Non-Voting Common Stock, respectively, on a one-for-one basis.
+As a result, Vera Bradley Designs, Inc. became our wholly-owned subsidiary.
 We refer to the foregoing in this prospectus as our "reorganization transaction."

-Upon the completion of the reorganization transaction, the only asset of Vera Bradley, Inc. will be its investment in Vera Bradley Designs, Inc., and all of our operations will be conducted through Vera Bradley Designs, Inc.
+The only asset of Vera Bradley, Inc. is its investment in Vera Bradley Designs, Inc., and all of our operations are conducted through Vera Bradley Designs, Inc.

-In addition, following the reorganization transaction and prior to the effectiveness of the registration statement of which this prospectus is a part, we intend to recapitalize all of our Class A Voting Common Stock and Class B Non-Voting Common Stock into a single class of common stock and authorize and effectuate a 36.084-for-1 stock split of all outstanding shares of our common stock.
+Prior to the effectiveness of the registration statement of which this prospectus is a part, we intend to recapitalize all of our Class A Voting Common Stock and Class B Non-Voting Common Stock into a single class of common stock and authorize and effectuate a 35.437-for-1 stock split of all outstanding shares of our common stock.
 We refer to the foregoing in this prospectus as our "stock split."